alesr/tango/README.md

 	•	GameMode: The game mode the player is interested in.
 	•	Deadline: The time after which the player should be removed from the system if not matched.

-### Concurrency

-The system uses `sync.Map` for thread-safe storage of players and matches, ensuring that operations like player enqueueing, match creation, and player removal can be done concurrently without race conditions.

 ## Future Enhancements

 	•	Match Filtering: Add advanced filtering options based on tags or player preferences.
-	•	- Load Balancing: Distribute players across multiple matches more evenly when there are many hosting players.
+	•	Load Balancing: Distribute players across multiple matches more evenly when there are many hosting players.
-	•	- Metrics: Collect statistics on match times, player wait times, and success rates to optimize the system.
+	•	Metrics: Collect statistics on match times, player wait times, and success rates to optimize the system.
-	•	- Improve test coverage.
+	•	Improve test coverage.
-	•	- Memory profilling.
+	•	Memory profilling.
-	•	- Use `sync.Pool` is used to manage matches.
+	•	Use `sync.Pool` is used to manage matches.